iodigital-com/techhub/src/content/articles/vue3-composition-api-in-a-nutshell.md

 ---
-title: "Vue 3 composition API in a nutshell"
+title: 'Vue 3 composition API in a nutshell'
-date: "2022-11-01"
+date: '2022-11-01'
-images: ["/articles/vue3-composition-api-in-a-nutshell/header.png"]
+images: ['/articles/vue3-composition-api-in-a-nutshell/header.png']
-summary: "Vue 3 has been launched with the composition API.
-In this article we dive deeper into this subject and compare it with the options API (old way)."
+summary: 'Vue 3 has been launched with the composition API.
+In this article we dive deeper into this subject and compare it with the options API (old way).'
-authors: ["lars-janssen"]
+authors: ['lars-janssen']
-theme: "green"
+theme: 'green'
 ---

 Vue 3 has been released on Monday, February 7, 2022.
 Since the release of Vue 3 the ecosystem got a boost (for example with Vite) and